Chapter 2:

 Fog of Spiritual War

-“I count at least a dozen targets between 15 and 45 meters down the road,” calls Obscuring Mist, a swirl of fog acting as a visor over their eyes as their fingers massage the misty air.
+“I count at least a dozen targets between 15 and 45 meters down the road,” calls Obscuring Mist, a swirl of fog acting as a visor over her eyes while her fingers massage the misty air.

 “Have they spotted us?” asks Rosary Bow, raising her yumi above her head in the uchiokoshi (the high draw) stage.